 You know how most platformers have you controlling the protagonist, either by way of keyboard or controller?
-Well, Reckpunk throws that right out the window, instead letting you manipulate (and destroy) parts of the level, to keep its nameless protagonist safe as he/she/it runs… and runs… and runs.
+Well, Reckpunk throws that right out the window, letting you manipulate (and destroy) parts of the level instead, to keep its nameless protagonist safe as he/she/it runs… and runs… and runs.

 See, normally, being unable to directly interact with the character would be an issue, with fiery pits and spiked what-have-you everywhere.
 But in this case, you’ve been given access to a unique – almost godlike – ability, which lets you destroy orange objects and move yellow things around.
 Neat, eh?
 You have no idea!

 That said, you’ll likely perish anyway at some point throughout this hazardous journey, as some of these ‘puzzles’ require rather quick reflexes.
 Checkpoints are generously placed though, ensuring that death is rarely more than a minor setback, and the path forward is – for the most part – pretty clear.